rdoteam/cfdocus/docs/Multi-tenant/howto-multitenant.md

 ### Orbit Config Manager

-The Orbit settings option, accessed through **Grid Menu \> Orbit Config Manager** path, will only be available in the senhasegura default tenant.
+The Orbit settings option, accessed through **Grid Menu \&gt; Orbit Config Manager** path, will only be available in the senhasegura default tenant.
 In the other tenants, this option won't be available.
 It is also not possible to add permission to view this option.

 ---
 Do you still have questions?
 Reach out to the [senhasegura Community](https://community.senhasegura.io/).